TASagent/TASagentStreamBot.Light/README.md

 You can either build it yourself, or download the binaries

-### Download The Binaries
+### Build It Yourself (MacOS)

-To run the packaged binaries, you _may_ need to first separately install the DotNet Core 5.0 and ASP.NET runtime.
+To build the application yourself, you'll need [the latest DotNet Core 6.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+Then:

-* Download the archive of the latest build from here: https://github.com/TASagent/TASagentTwitchBot.Light/releases
-* In command line, navigate to the package and unzip it: `tar -xvf TASagentTwitchBot.Light_v1.0.tgz` or double-click the tar file
+* Clone the repository: `git clone https://github.com/TASagent/TASagentTwitchBot.Light`
+* Navigate to the project directory: `cd TASagentTwitchBot.Light/TASagentTwitchBot.Light`
+* Build the DotNet project: `dotnet publish -c Release -r osx-x64`
-* Navigate into the untarred directory
+* Navigate to the build directory: `cd bin/Release/net6.0/osx-x64/publish`
 * Set execute permission on the binary: `chmod a+x TASagentTwitchBot.Light`
 * Run the application: `./TASagentTwitchBot.Light`

-### Build It Yourself
+### Build It Yourself (Win)

-To build the application yourself, you'll need the latest DotNet Core 5.0 SDK.
+To build the application yourself, you'll need [the latest DotNet Core 6.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 Then:

 * Clone the repository: `git clone https://github.com/TASagent/TASagentTwitchBot.Light`
 * Navigate to the project directory: `cd TASagentTwitchBot.Light/TASagentTwitchBot.Light`
-* Build the DotNet project: `dotnet publish -c Release -r osx-x64`
+* Build the DotNet project: `dotnet publish -c Release -r win-x64`
-* Navigate to the build directory: `cd bin/Release/net5.0/osx-x64/publish`
+* Navigate to the build directory: `cd bin/Release/net6.0/win-x64/publish`
-* Set execute permission on the binary: `chmod a+x TASagentTwitchBot.Light`
 * Run the application: `./TASagentTwitchBot.Light`

 ## How do I use this?